Boosted top tagging and its interpretation using Shapley values: Introduction

 \section{Introduction}

-The Standard Model (SM) top quark is an important probe of new physics.
+The Standard Model (SM) top quark is an essential probe of new physics.
 Models of beyond the SM physics (BSM) trying to alleviate the hierarchy problem\,\cite{tHooft:1979rat}, like the supersymmetric extensions of the SM\,\cite{Gildener:1976ih,Susskind:1978ms} or the little Higgs models\,\cite{Arkani-Hamed:2001nha,Arkani-Hamed:2002ikv}, include top partners which naturally decay to top quarks.
 To dig out any new physics from top quarks, we require ways to correctly identify and fully reconstruct them at collider experiments, like the Large Hadron Collider (LHC) experiments.
-While its leptonic and semi-leptonic decay modes are less challenging to identify in the busy environment of LHC detectors, they lose the scope for full reconstruction owing to the invisible neutrinos in the final state.
+While its leptonic and semi-leptonic decay modes are less challenging to identify in the busy environment of LHC detectors, these have lower branching fractions than the hadronic decay mode, and part of the final state is invisible due to the neutrinos.
+However, there are still ways to reconstruct the top quark mass from the leptonic and semi-leptonic decay of the top quark, see Refs.\,\cite{CDF:2009mbf,CMS-PAS-TOP-15-008,CMS:2016ixg,ATLAS:2017dhr,ATLAS:2018fwq,ATLAS:2022jbw}.
 The hadronic decay mode of top quarks can be fully reconstructed.
-However, the high jet multiplicity in the final state makes combinatorics challenging.
+However, the high jet multiplicity in the final state makes the combinatorics challenging.
 This problem is resolved when we are in the regime of boosted top quarks, where they have very high momenta, which makes their decay products collimated.
 In the collider detectors, this is then reconstructed as a single object $-$ a fat jet consisting of all the decay products of the top quark.